Table of Contents

 Earlier, we mentioned that employees don’t receive their ESOP shares until they leave.
 If you stay at an ESOP-based company for a long time, you will essentially be going with retirement assets.

 The average worker at a US company with an ESOP has accumulated $134,000 in wealth for their account.
-A study by Joseph Blasi and Douglas Kruse of the Institute for the study of Employee Ownership and Profit Sharing at the Rutgers School of Management and Labor Relations researched employees who accumulated wealth from ESOPs.
+A study by Joseph Blasi and Douglas Kruse of the Institute for Employee Ownership and Profit Sharing at the Rutgers School of Management and Labor Relations researched employees who accumulated wealth from ESOPs.
 These employees may have additional retirement assets from other accounts they set up separate from the company.
 According to the Economic Policy Institute, employees of ESOP-based companies have more retirement assets than the average amount of working families have in retirement savings of $95,776.30.